Pricing · 2 min read · By The Toolbox Pro

 What Affects the Final Price the Most

-The good news is that most shelf installs are straightforward jobs.
-Still, a few key factors can push your price up or down.
-First, the number of shelves you need matters a lot.
-More shelves mean more hours of work.
-Second, shelf weight ratings matter too.
-Heavy-duty shelves for tools or books need stronger anchors and toggle bolts, which take more time to place correctly.
+Most shelf jobs are simple.
+A few things push the bill up or down.
+The number of shelves matters most.
+More shelves mean more hours.
+Weight capacity matters too.
+Heavy-duty shelves for tools or books need stronger anchors and toggle bolts, which take longer to install correctly.

-Meanwhile, wall studs play a big role in the process.
-A handyman uses a stud finder to locate solid wood behind the drywall.
-Shelves anchored into studs hold far more weight than those using drywall anchors alone.
-If your layout does not line up with studs, the installer will use heavy-duty anchors, which adds 10 to 20 minutes per shelf.
-That small detail can add $15 to $30 to your bill.
+Wall studs are another big factor.
+A stud finder locates solid wood behind the drywall.
+Shelves anchored into studs hold way more weight than drywall-only anchors.
+No studs in your layout?
+The installer uses heavy-duty anchors instead, adding 10 to 20 minutes per shelf.
+That detail can add $15 to $30 to the final bill.

 The Bottom Line

-To put it simply, shelf installation costs $65 to $150 per shelf for standard walls and $200 to $500 for built-in units.
-Hard surfaces like tile or brick add 25 to 50 percent to the total.
-Knowing your wall type and shelf style before you call a pro will help you get an accurate quote fast.
-Get a free estimate from The Toolbox Pro — describe your project online for an instant price.
+Shelf installation costs $65 to $150 per shelf on standard walls and $200 to $500 for built-in units.
+Hard surfaces add 25 to 50 percent.
+Know your wall type and shelf style before calling a pro.
+Get an instant estimate from The Toolbox Pro and describe your project for a quick price.

 Need help with this?